-Preparing DEP Holdings' Unaudited Condensed Consolidated Balance Sheet in conformity with generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the balance sheet.
+Preparing our Unaudited Condensed Consolidated Balance Sheet in conformity with accounting principles generally accepted in the United Stated of America ("GAAP") requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the balance sheet.
 Our actual results could differ from these estimates.
 On an ongoing basis, management reviews its estimates based on currently available information.
 Changes in facts and circumstances may result in revised estimates.